rkaggarwal/ModuliCalc/README.md

 # ModuliCalculator
-Mobile application that determines the characteristic engineering moduli of material samples given only their dimensions and weight
+Calculates key engineering moduli of material samples with ease!
+Using your phone's microphone as a pressure transducer, this app identifies the resonant frequencies of excited material samples and uses them to calculate engineering parameters such as the Young's Modulus, Shear Modulus and Poisson Ratio.
+Simply input the dimensions and mass of your sample, and the app will walk you through the rest!